 It was on Oct.
 1, 1847, that she saw the comet.
-Her parents were entertaining guests when Maria slipped out of the house and onto the roof of the Pacific National Bank.
-Maria summoned her father to look at the comet, and they watched it for a while until they were sure.
+As her parents entertained guests, Maria slipped out of the house and onto the roof of the Pacific National Bank.
+She then summoned her father to look at the comet, and they watched it for a while until they knew for sure.

 Maria Mitchell Wins the Medal

 King Frederick VI of Denmark in 1832 had offered a gold medal to anyone who discovered a comet that the naked eye couldn’t see.

 She almost lost out to a Jesuit priest who saw it two days later from the Vatican’s planetarium.